 The Staff House is like a small Tower of Babel dressed in a Regency dress.
 Spaniards, Italians, Poles, Algerians, Argentines, Hungarians, Romanians, Cubans al live under this roof.
 All expatriates.
 Catholics, Jews, Muslims, atheists, Freemasons.
 Housekeepers, handy men, porters, cooks.
-Talented people, many with a story to tell.
+Unique people, talented people, most with a story to tell.
 Adventurers, fugitives, explorers, expert acupuncturists, masseurs, stamp collectors, one-eyed jockeys, quiet ex-cons, midnight bookies.

 Perhaps this key difference is what makes it difficult to build true friendships in the house, except with Bruno, the only person I’ve met so far doesn’t imagine himself living anywhere else other than London.
-And just like him, I increasingly find myself trying to avoid other tenants.
+And just like him, I increasingly find myself trying to avoid the other tenants.
 The first few days were ok.
 Pleasantries were shared on the stairs and along the narrow corridors.
 I had the impression that most tenants liked the novelty of a fresh-faced new arrival from friendly Spain.

-The odder types, some of whom were especially friendly when I arrived, are less so now.
-They barely acknowledge me.
+The odder types, some of whom were especially friendly when I arrived, are less so now, to the point that they barely acknowledge me.
 One man is a particularly unnerving presence.
 I see him around work, but I can’t work out what his job is.
 I’ve never heard him speak or seen him interact with anyone in the Staff House, but every other night on my way to my bedroom I see him using the downstairs payphone.
 As I walk past him, I hear him speak very quietly into the handset in an unknown language.

-“He’s a raving lunatic”, Bruno told me the other night, choking with laughter.
+“What a lunatic!”, Bruno told me the other night, choking with laughter.
 “That thing isn’t even hooked up!”.